Annotation Infrastructure

 Command line tools

-Three annotation tools are provided with GPF - annotate_columns
+Three annotation tools are provided with GPF - annotate_columns, annotate_vcf and annotate_schema2_parquet.

 Each of these handles a different format, but apart from some differences in the arguments that can be passed, they work in a similar way.